hcguersoy/cleanreg/README.md

 If you run _cleanreg_ in a container you should not forget to mount the certificate file into the container like the configuration file above.
 Alternatively you can set the option `--skip-tls-verify`.
 In this case, you don't need to provide a certificate.

-> :exclamation: be aware that this should only used for (local) testing but not for productive environments.
+> :exclamation: be aware that this should only used for (local) testing and development but not for productive environments.

 If your registry is protected with basic auth and the username is `test` and the password is `secret`, you have to pass these credentials to _cleanreg_.

 ```shell
 ./cleanreg.py -r https://192.168.56.3:5000 -u test -pw secret -f cleanreg-example.conf
 ```

+> :exclamation: if you provide the password this way, the password will be saved in your shell history in cleartext!

 ## Running Garbage Collection